Premature Labour and Birth

 What to expect

-The midwife will palpate (feel) your tummy, to check your baby’s size and how they are lying.
-They will also check your baby’s heart rate.
-If you are 26 weeks pregnant or more, they will monitor your baby with CTG monitoring.
+If you are 26 weeks pregnant or more, they will offer to monitor your baby with CTG monitoring.
 If you are less than this, they will listen to your baby’s heart rate with a handheld sonic aid.

-Most women don’t consider the possibility of a premature birth, so it can be a very frightening time.
+Most women don’t consider the possibility of a premature birth, so it can be frightening.
 You may not have completed your birth plan, or some of the choices you made may no longer be possible.
-Your midwife will be there to support you – they will do their best to accommodate as much of your plan as possible and adapt it where necessary.

 Read more